learn-co-curriculum/dsc-one-sample-z-test/README.md

 ## Step 5: Interpret p-value

-So our p value (0.18) is much larger than our set alpha of 0.05.
-So what does that mean ?
-Have we failed ? and iq increase has nothing to do with mentoring ?
+Our p-value (0.19) is much larger than the alpha of 0.05.
+So what does that mean? can you not conclude that mentoring leads to a IQ increase?

-Well we cant say that for sure.
-What we can say is that there is a weak evidence to reject the null hypothesis with given sample.
-There are ways to scale such experiments up and collect more data, apply sampling techniques to be sure about the real impact.
+Well, you still can't really say that for sure.
+What we can say is that there is not enough evidence to reject the null hypothesis with the given sample.
+There are ways to scale experiments up and collect more data, or apply sampling techniques to be sure about the real impact.

-When the sample data helps in rejecting null hypothesis, we still cant be too sure of the outcome, however we can say that given the evidence our results show a SIGNIFICANT increase in the IQ as a result of mentoring - instead of saying - "Mentoring improves IQ".
+And even when the sample data helps to reject the null hypothesis, you still cannot be 100% sure of the outcome.
+What you can say, however, is given the evidence, the results show a significant increase in the IQ as a result of mentoring, instead of saying "mentoring improves IQ".

 ## Summary

-In this lesson we saw how to run a 1-sample z-test to compare sample and population where the population mean and standard deviation are known.
-This is the most basic test in statistics as in real world, true population means and sd are rarely identifiable and you have to work with sample statistics.
-Thats where most advanced tests come in to play.
-We shall look at those in next statistics section.
+In this lesson, you learned to run a one-sample z-test to compare sample and population where the population mean and standard deviation are known.
+This is the most basic test in statistic, as in real world, true population means and standard deviations are rarely identifiable and you need to work with samples.
+That's where more advanced tests come in to play, which you will encounter later.